First day in a new job tips:

 When the big day arrives, be sure that you are appropriately dressed.
 As a newcomer, you do not want to stand out by being over-dressed or too casual.
 If you are not sure, smart casual is usually a safe option.
 Hopefully, your earlier research will have given you some idea of what to wear.

-On arrival, your new manager or other supervisor will probably greet you.
+If your first day is in the office, typically on arrival, your new manager or other supervisor will greet you.
 They will find someone to show your around an introduce you to some of the staff.
 You may be placed under somebody’s wing till you learn the ropes, which will give you the chance to find out the things that the Internet or other channels won’t tell you.
 If you are not given a mentor, then try to ask for one.

 You won't understand everything...yet.